Rangers vs. Angels Player Props Betting Odds

-The Los Angeles Angels host the Texas Rangers at Angel Stadium of Anaheim on Friday at 9:38 PM ET.
-Those looking to place a player prop wager can find odds on Shohei Ohtani, Marcus Semien and others in this contest.
+Player prop bet odds for Shohei Ohtani, Marcus Semien and others are available when the Los Angeles Angels host the Texas Rangers at Angel Stadium of Anaheim on Saturday (first pitch at 9:07 PM ET).

 Bet on this matchup or its props with DraftKings!